Three-dimensional search engine Physna wants to be the Google of the physical world – TechCrunch

 “When I moved, I jumped on a plane with two checked bags and moved into a hotel, until I could rent a fully furnished home,” DeMeyere told Protocol last year.

 Other heavy hitters were also drawn to the Cincinnati-based company thanks in no small part to Olsen and Kvamme’s Silicon Valley connections.
-They include Github’s chief technology officer, Jason Warner, who has a seat on the company’s board of directors alongside Drive Capital’s co-founder Kvamme, who serves as the chairman.
+They include GitHub’s chief technology officer, Jason Warner, who has a seat on the company’s board of directors alongside Drive Capital’s co-founder Kvamme, who serves as the chairman.

-In Physna, Kvamme, Maguire, and Warner see a combination of Github and Google — especially after the launch last year of the company’s consumer facing site, Thangs.
+In Physna, Kvamme, Maguire and Warner see a combination of GitHub and Google — especially after the launch last year of the company’s consumer-facing site, Thangs.

-That site allows users to search for three dimensional objects by a description or by uploading a model or image.
+That site allows users to search for three-dimensional objects by a description or by uploading a model or image.
 As Mike Murphy at Protocol noted, it’s a bit like Thingiverse, Yeggi or other sites used by 3D-printing hobbyists.
 What the site can also do is show users the collaborative history of each model and the model’s component parts — if it involves different objects.

 Hence the GitHub and Google combination.
 And users can set up profiles to store their own models or collaborate and comment on public models.